Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019

-Myanmar's civilian leader Aung San Suu Kyi was due at the United Nations' International Court of Justice in the Hague on Tuesday, defending against accusations of genocide.
+Myanmar's civilian leader Aung San Suu Kyi arrived at the United Nations' International Court of Justice in the Hague on Tuesday, defending against accusations of genocide.

 The Nobel peace laureate leads a delegation to defend against claims it tried to exterminate minority Rohingya Muslims in a 2017 military crackdown.